CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/cost-allocation-tags.md

 The above definition is from the pcluster_env.yml file, but I didn't see how that code was used, so I implemented it through the console.

-## An S3 bucket named: cost-alloc-tag-pcluster was created to host files that were obtained and then modified according to the tutorial for the CMAS Account:
+## Create S3 bucket

+In this example, create a s3 bucket named cost-alloc-tag-pcluster.
+Obtain and modify the following files according to the tutorial.

 ```
 pcluster_env.yml